UN works to broker civilian evacuation from Mariupol

 Fighting could be heard from Kramatorsk to Sloviansk, two cities about 18 kilometers (11 miles) apart in the Donbas.
 Columns of smoke rose from the Sloviansk area and neighboring cities.
 At least one person was reported wounded in the shelling.

-In the village of Ruska Lozava, near Kharkiv, hundreds of people were evacuated after Ukrainian forces retook the city from Russian occupiers. according to the Kharkiv regional governor.
-Those who fled to Kharkiv spoke of the dire conditions they faced while under Russian control, with little water, food and no electricity.
+In the village of Ruska Lozava, near Kharkiv, hundreds of people were evacuated after Ukrainian forces retook the city from Russian occupiers, according to the regional governor.
+Those who fled to Kharkiv spoke of dire conditions under the Russians, with little water or food and no electricity.

 A video posted by Ukraine's Azov battalion showed troops raising the blue and yellow Ukrainian flag over the government building in the center of the village, though fighting continued on the outskirts.